isu-vdl-ngs/Brachyspira_hyodysenteriae/README.md

   -t 8
 ```

-#💡 Notes:
+#💡 Note:
-The input was the SNP alignment generated from snp-sites, and the midpoint-rooted tree obtained using Newick Utilities.
+- The input was the SNP alignment generated from snp-sites, and the midpoint-rooted tree obtained using Newick Utilities.
-The baps option was used to enable hierarchical Bayesian clustering directly on the phylogeny.
+- The baps option was used to enable hierarchical Bayesian clustering directly on the phylogeny.
-This SNP-based approach was selected to provide high-resolution strain differentiation and to account for potential overrepresentation of closely related isolates, particularly those from the same BioProject in NCBI.
+- This SNP-based approach was selected to provide high-resolution strain differentiation and to account for potential overrepresentation of closely related isolates, particularly those from the same BioProject in NCBI.

 🧬 EggNOG-mapper (Functional Annotation of the Pan-genome)
-EggNOG-mapper v2.1.12 was used to functionally annotate the protein sequences from the pan-genome reference produced by Panaroo.
+<br />EggNOG-mapper v2.1.12 was used to functionally annotate the protein sequences from the pan-genome reference produced by Panaroo.
 ```
 emapper.py \
   -i pan_genome_reference_proteins.fasta \